smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Database Schema.md

 - Pseudonymization supports multiple strategies: deterministic hashing, random tokens, and encryption
 - Authorized personnel can reverse the mapping for compliance investigations
 - The system maintains referential integrity while protecting data subject privacy
+- The pseudonym_mapping table now includes a strategy column to specify the pseudonymization method used
+- A unique constraint on original_id prevents duplicate mappings and ensures data integrity

 ### Role-Based Access Control
 The system implements role-based access control through the organization_role table: